IF-CRITIC: Towards a Fine-Grained LLM Critic for Instruction-Following Evaluation: Implementation Details of

 We use the Llama-Factory \cite{zheng-etal-2024-llamafactory} framework and the Zero Redundancy Optimizer (ZeRO) \cite{rajbhandari2020zero} stage 3 from the Deepspeed library \cite{rasley2020deepspeed} to train \model.
 All experiments are conducted on 8 H800 GPUs.
 We utilize the AdamW \cite{kingma2014adam} optimizer with a weight decay of 0.1, and set the maximum sequence length to 8192 tokens during all the experiments.

-The overall API cost for critique training data collection is approximately 4000\$.
 During the supervised fine-tuning, the peak learning rate is set to 5e-6 with a 10\% warmup ratio and a linear scheduler.
 The batch size is 16, and training is conducted for 2 epochs.
-During the constraint-level preference-optimization of \model, the peak learning rate is set to 1e-6 with a 10\% warmup ratio and a cosine scheduler.
+During the constraint-level preference-optimization, the peak learning rate is set to 1e-6 with a 10\% warmup ratio and a cosine scheduler.
 The batch size is 128.
 Training utilizes a sigmoid loss function with a beta value of 0.1 and spans 1 epoch.
 Following previous works \cite{hou2024chatglm}, an additional SFT loss is added to the chosen critique with a weight of 0.1.
+The overall API cost for critique training data collection is approximately 4000\$.